 Once you build a page with a page builder you are stuck with it.
 You cannot revert to editing the page natively in WordPress.
 There is no standardisation between page builders.
 They each have their own way of doing things and generate their own unique output so you cannot switch to a different page builder without starting from scratch.

 3. Page Builders encourage bad practices of in-line styling of individual elements

 This is a big one.
 A decent web developer will understand how to construct style-sheets in a way that promotes consistency, re-usability and efficiency.
 Page builders tend to do the opposite.
-Each element comes with multiple styling options that result in sloppy output full of in-line styles, breaks the styling consistency of the website.
-This can be an absolute nightmare if you want to make site-wide styling changes.
+Each element comes with multiple styling options that result in sloppy output full of inline styles.
+This breaks the styling consistency of the website.
+This approach can be an absolute nightmare if you want to make site-wide styling changes.
 You may end up having to edit each page individually in multiple places.
 (I’ve been there with some websites that I’ve inherited.)
 In a way, page builders take us back to the bad old days of pre-historic WISIWIG editors such as Microsoft Front Page that produced horrendously bloated and inconsistent code that was difficult to manage.

 4. Page builders are slow and inefficient to work with

 I manage some websites that use page builders and when I have to make content updates, I find that it takes me much longer than it would for similar updates on sites that do not use page builders.
 There are two main reasons.
 Firstly the page builders take additional time to load and to save changes.
 Secondly there are often multiple clicks, extra page loads or dialogue box opens, tab switches, etc to get to what you need to change.
 Sometimes finding the right place within the myriad of elements and element options can add time to the task.
 The combination of these factors make content editing tedious and painfully slow.

 5. Page builders add bloat and slow down a website